King Charles' 'sausage fingers' spark concern from royal fans as internet searches for his swollen hands soar

 What’s going on with his hands/fingers? 😳 pic.twitter.com/8S5VtcXMPeMay 27, 2021

-Prince Charles' hands and feet were also noticeably swollen when he visited India with Duchess Camilla in 2019 and concern grew among royal fans once when he stepped out for Prince Philip's funeral last month with red, swollen fingers again.
+King Charles' hands and feet were also noticeably swollen when he visited India with Queen Consort Camilla in 2019 and concern grew among royal fans once when he stepped out for Prince Philip's funeral in 2020 with red, swollen fingers again.

 "I’ve never noticed the hands of Prince Charles until this photo!
 Is he ok?
-OMG they are so swollen," one wrote on Twitter after the funeral.
+OMG they are so swollen," one Twitter commenter wrote about the monarch, who was then the Prince of Wales, after the funeral.

 "Why does Prince Charles have swollen hands and feet?," another social media user penned earlier this year.

-Another worried poster added, ''Is there something wrong with Prince Charles?
+Another worried fan added, ''Is there something wrong with Prince Charles?
 His hands seem very swollen lately?" alongside images from his India trip.

 It's been noticed that Charles' fingers and toes appear particularly swollen when he steps out for royal engagements abroad, after long flights and in hot weather.